Kartikeya-IYER/notably/README.md

 `notably` is a small RESTful API written in Go, and forms the backend for a simple multi-user note-taking application with allows users to create, read, update, and delete plain text notes.

-It doesn't have a Web GUI/frontend, but an API test suite is included which can be run on an API client/IDE called _"Bruno"_.
+Notably, since this is a backend API, it doesn't have a Web GUI/frontend.
+However, an API test suite is included which can be run on an API client/IDE called _"Bruno"_.
 More on that in a minute.

 -------------------------------------------